 The Medieval Citadel with its Cathedral, Princely Palace, and Museum will take a bit of your time to explore.
 But it will all be worth it, judging by its impressive history.

 Once you’ve had enough of history for one day, cross the river back and go to the Nymphea Aquapark and Spa.

-This place can offer visitors both a fun day on the many waterslides and a relaxing day in its Thermal Turkish Baths and the Sauna area with different types of saunas (Russian, Finnish, Saline room, Aromatherapy and so on).
+This place can offer visitors a fun day on the many waterslides and a relaxing day in its Thermal Turkish Baths and the Sauna area with different saunas (Russian, Finnish, Saline room, Aromatherapy, and so on).
 There’s not one time we visit Oradea that we don’t spend at least a few hours here.

 What Else To Do In Oradea